patternknife/url-knife/README.md

  ]
 ```

-Please inform me of more sophisticated patterns you need by leaving issues on Github or emailing me at studypurpose@naver.com.
+Please inform me of more sophisticated patterns you need by leaving issues or emailing me at studypurpose@naver.com.